qbead/qbeadWebsite/content/book/dancing.md

 <script src='/simspinwheel/simspinwheel.js'></script>

 ::: intro-box
-In this adventure, you will explore the ways we can describe motion mathematically and code colorful representations of that math.
-The skills covered in this adventure are as follows.
+In this adventure, you will explore the ways we can describe motion mathematically and code the SpinWheel to light up based on simple linear dance motions.
+This is part one of the Dancing with Color series that turns the SpinWheel into an accessory that responds to your motions while dancing.
-1. Linear Motion in One Dimension
-2. Linear Motion in Three Dimensions
-3. Rotational Motion in One Dimension
-4. Rotational Motion in Three Dimensions
-5. Rotating Lights with a "Snake"
 :::

 Whether you’ve watched a dance, or are a dancer yourself, you know dancing is all about movement.
-Be it a pirouette, a leap, or a straight line, dancers gracefully move through space in exciting ways.
-The LEDs on your SpinWheel can dance too!
-Mathematically, we can represent this motion in many ways.
-In this lesson, we will write colorful visualizations of this math that you can explore with your SpinWheel!
+Be it a pirouette, a leap, or chasse, dancers gracefully move through space in exciting ways.
+In this lesson, we will write programs that light up the SpinWheel in different ways to different motions!

-## Linear Motion: Line Dancing
+## A Line Dance

-The first way we will think about motion is by moving along a line.
+The first type of motion we will explore is moving along a line.
 We can move back and forth on a line but in no other direction.
 This is called one dimensional motion.
 Below you can use your mouse to drag the circle along one dimension.
 Think of this like a dancer moving back and forth across the stage.

 <style>